maxull/FibeRtypeR_analysis_script/README.md

 4. Run the analysis by runing these two commands in your console:

        source("Analysis_template.R")

        run_all()

   The script will:

   - Restore packages from renv.lock (first run may take a few minutes)
   - Run eligible models
   - Save outputs in ./<study_id>_outputs/

-Return only the results
+5. Return only the results
-Send back the CSV results (and optionally the QC PDF) from the outputs directory.
-Do not send raw data.
+Send back the full "outputs" folder